huntergps/handbook-docs/Fuse/03 - UI Components.md

 		</Button>
 	</App>

 This small example will create a `Button` that covers the whole screen.
 When you click it, its label will change from "Click me!" to "Clicked!".
-There is one difference from our previous examples at work here, namely: `Theme="Basic"`.
+Because we're working with a control, we add `Theme="Basic"`.
 We have previously not needed to rely on a `Theme` because we haven't really been working with anything that has a theme that can be applied.

 In Fuse, pretty much anything can easily be made clickable (and tappable, etc):